 Development capacity must be turned into real homes and businesses.

 Planning and investment will be targeted to those areas where the greatest development capacity is taken up.
 This means existing urban areas where actual development of scale happens and providing new

 bulk infrastructure for future urban land.

 This will provide certainty to the market regarding where supporting infrastructure and services will be located.
 It will also ensure value for money as infrastructure and service providers can target their investment in response to growth.

 existing urban area this is done through identifying

 Aligning the timing of infrastructure provision with development

 Future growth and change will require a significant increase in the capacity and expansion of Auckland's infrastructure networks.

-    The timing of providing infrastructure needs to be co-ordinated with growth, in order to minimise the opportunity cost of under-utilised assets, or the problems with over-stressed, congested networks.
+When infrastructure is provided, it needs to be co-ordinated with growth.
+This will minimise the costs of under-used assets, or the problems with over-stressed, congested networks.

 Growth and infrastructure provision can be aligned by identifying the timing and location of: